How can Simply You Nutrition help me?

 Why is it important to work with a registered dietitian (RD) - also known as a registered dietitian nutritionist (RDN)?

-I believe you deserve the most quality and professional nutrition care, and that can only be found with a registered dietitian/registered dietitian nutritionist.
+We believe you deserve the most quality and professional nutrition care, and that can only be found with a registered dietitian/registered dietitian nutritionist.
 Registered dietitians/registered dietitian nutritionists are food and nutrition experts.
 We have met the following criteria to earn our credentialing:

 Why is it important to work with a Certified Intuitive Eating Counselor?